TheNoobInventor/lidarbot/README.md

   <img title='Wiring diagram' src=docs/images/lidarbot_wiring.png width="800">
 </p>

-The MPU6050 board pins were connected to the Raspberry Pi 4 GPIO pins as follows:
+The MPU6050 board pins were connected to the Raspberry Pi 4 GPIO pins as follows for use with the I2C communication protocol:

 | MPU6050 board | GPIO.BOARD| GPIO.BCM|
 | ----------- | ------------| ------ |